-'Tinder Box-Like Conditions' Fuel Catastrophic Bushfires In Australia
+Four Dead As 'Tinder Box-Like Conditions' Fuel Catastrophic Bushfires In Australia

 More than 100 fires are raging in eastern Australia, and thousands of firefighters are battling the blazes amid brutally dry conditions that will likely get worse in the coming months.
+Police say the remains of one man were found in a burned forest in northeast New South Wales on Wednesday night.

 As of early Thursday morning, there were nearly 70 fires burning in New South Wales – the most populous state in Australia – and more than 70 in neighboring Queensland.